Maple Leaf Viburnum

-Maple Leaf Viburnum produces clusters of small, white flowers in late Spring 2024 to early summer.
+It produces clusters of small, white flowers in late Spring 2024 to early summer.
 Dark blue-black berries follow the flowers in late summer to early Fall (End of October).
 The berries are a favorite of many bird species, making this shrub an excellent choice for bird gardens.

 Growing and Care of Maple Leaf Viburnum

-Maple Leaf Viburnum is a low-maintenance shrub that can easily grow in various soil types, including clay and sandy soils.
+It is a low-maintenance shrub that can easily grow in various soil types, including clay and sandy soils.
 It prefers partial to full shade, although it can tolerate some sun in cooler climates.
 It is also drought-tolerant once established.

-Maple Leaf Viburnum is a beautiful, versatile shrub that is easy to grow and maintain.
+The maple leaf viburnum is a beautiful, versatile shrub that is easy to grow and maintain.
 Its glossy leaves, attractive Fall (End of October) color, and wildlife-friendly fruit make it an excellent choice for various garden settings.